 Do you have dogs?
 Train them to chase off the deer.
 This is a great deterrent!

 As you can see, there are several methods for deterring deer.
-Not every idea works for every deer though so it is worth it to embrace several methods and be willing to swap ideas out if it looks like they have acclimated to your methods.
+Not every idea works for every deer though so it is worth it to embrace several methods and be willing to swap ideas out if it looks like they have acclimated to your methods

-Deer Favorite Garden Plants List:
+A List of Deer’s Favorite Garden Plants

 - Bulb Plants